A/N: Warning for more violence in this chapter.

 “The doctor didn’t do anything, just told me to rest.
 Nothing I wouldn’t have figured out on my own.”

-“Well,” Roman began, “At least you know there’s nothing worse going on.”
+“Well,” Roman began, “At least you know there’s nothing worse to worry about.”

 “He did give me some medicine.”